 Simple tools for sleep, recovery, and the busy mind.

-Not a replacement for therapy — a thoughtful place to begin.
+Not a replacement for therapy, but a thoughtful place to begin.

-A sleep diary.
-A way to park tomorrow's worries.
+Sometimes a little structure helps.
+A simple sleep diary.
+A way to park tomorrow’s worries.
 A routine that helps the mind come down gently.
-Practical resources drawn from Dr. Ayan's work in sleep, therapy, and performance psychology.
+A plan for the night before competition.
+This space brings together practical resources from Dr. Ayan’s work in sleep, therapy, and performance psychology, designed to help you understand your patterns and begin with something manageable.

 01